bhattlab/phanta/README.md

 	--configfile /full/path/to/cloned/repo/testing/config_test.yaml \
 	--jobs 99 --cores 1 --max-threads 16

-When execution has completed, please check that your `test_phanta` has an empty file called `pipeline_completed.txt`.
+When execution has completed, please check that your `test_phanta` directory has an empty file called `pipeline_completed.txt`.
 You should also have two new subdirectories in `test_phanta` - `classification` and `final_merged_outputs` - which should have identical contents to the corresponding subdirectories in the `testing` subdirectory of your cloned repository.

 ## Basic Usage